 Provisions in the Constitution

-The principle that people of all religions in India will have equal rights and that they will be free from any discrimination by the State on the grounds of religion is already provided for under Article 15 and 16 of the Indian Constitution.
+The principle that people of all religions in India will have equal rights and that they will be free from any discrimination by the State on the grounds of religion is already provided for under Article 15 and Article 16 of the Indian Constitution.

 In that regard, the Constituent Assembly still felt like there was a need to introduce two additional provisions to secure religious rights in the form of Article 25 and Article 26 of the Indian Constitution.
-Freedom of conscience in regard to religion and the rights flowing therein are protected by Articles 25 and 26 of Indian Constitution.
+Freedom of conscience in regard to religion and the rights flowing therein are protected by Articles 25 and 26 of the Indian Constitution.
 Article 25 says that subject to public order, morality, and health and to the other provisions relating to Fundamental Rights, all persons are equally entitled to freedom of conscience and the right to freely profess, practice and propagate their religion.

 Article 26, on the other hand, provides that subject to public order, morality and health, every religious domination shall have the right to establish and maintain institutions for religious and charitable purposes, to manage its own affairs in matters of religion, to own and acquire movable and immovable property, and to administer such property in accordance with law.